akolobov/IBAC-SNI/README.md

 If they do, you can restart with the additional arguments `--restore-id <run-id>` and `--restore-step <step>` where you can read out the step from the tensor-board plot.

-To use try out the custom representation loss, simply add in the flag `--rep_loss`
+To use try out the custom representation loss, simply add in the flag `--rep_loss`.
+If you want to specify a weight to this loss, pass a number in the interval (0, 1] to `--rep_lambda`, otherwise the default weight is 1.

 ## Plotting